kampfj/Room-Matching-Machine/README.md

 # Room Matching Machine

 A Java tool for constructing preference-based or randomized room assignments for students/campers/scouts when on an vacation/field trip/overnight.
-Originally written as staff member of Achva West Coast Tour and used to fast track room-construction process while accommodating participant requests.
+Originally written as staff member for Achva West Coast Summer Tour and used to fast track room-construction process while accommodating participant requests.

 Notes: